TheRedBrain/rpg-inventory/README.md

 The new slots accessible in the inventory are:
 - 1 belt slot
 - 1 necklace slot
-- 2 ring slots
+- 2 ring slots (the second one is disabled by default)
 - 1 gloves slot
 - 1 shoulders slot
+- 1 relic slot
 - 8 spell slots
-  - The value "default_spell_slot_amount" in the server config file controls the amount of spell slots each player has active by default.\
-    The new entity attribute "generic.active_spell_slot_amount" controls how many spell slots are added to/removed from the default active amount.
-This is 0 by default, but with entity attribute modifiers (EAMs) it can be changed.
+  - The new entity attribute "generic.active_spell_slot_amount" controls how many spell slots are active.
+This is 0 by default, but with entity attribute modifiers (EAMs) it can be changed.\
+  The "default_spell_slot_amount" server config option controls the amount of spell slots each player has active by default.
-These spell slots are intended to be used with spell books powered by Spell Engine, but they should work with other items as well.
+These spell slots are intended to be used with spell books powered by Spell Engine, but they can work with other items as well.

 If the "hand slot overhaul" is enabled in the server config, these slots become available too:
 - 1 hand slot